MathBoard-AI/excalidraw/README.md

 ⚠️ **Important Note:** Always bump versions across **all related packages** (`@mathboard-ai/common`, `@mathboard-ai/element`, `@mathboard-ai/math`, and `@mathboard-ai/excalidraw`) even if you only change one.
 Keeping them in sync avoids dependency mismatches.

+⚠️ **Reminder:** Scan for MATHBOARD-TODO: tags.
+Close the loop by fixing the problem or filing/assigning an action item.

 ---

 ## 🚀 Development & Packaging